 Here’s our rental car on the sand path (you don’t need a 4×4).
 On the right side there are all the flamingos.

 How to take great photos of the flamingos

-Fun fact: The flamingos at Las Coloradas are mostly to be found in the turquoise and blue ponds and not in the pink ones.
-Somehow they prefer the less pink water!
-We couldn’t find out the reason for this, but it must have to do something with the amount of live animals to feed on – the more pink the lakes they get, the higher the salt concentration and therefore the shrimps and other living animals disappear.
+The flamingos at Las Coloradas are only found in the turquoise and blue ponds and not in the pink ones.
+They only feed in the less pink water!
+It must have to do with the amount of live animals to feed on – the more pink the lakes they get, the higher the salt concentration and therefore the shrimps and other living animals disappear.

 If you found this post helpful please share or save this post for later:

 This was by far one of our favourite moments of our visit in México!
 We hope you enjoy your visit of the Pink Lagoon in Las Coloradas as well.